hetslop/hetslop/README.md

 - all my socials are private, and so is my personal life. you may ask for one, but i will ask for your age first, as none of them are sfw. you must be of legal age — please understand!

 byf:
-- i have bipolar + cptsd and pretty much insufferable to talk with
+- i have bipolar and pretty much insufferable to talk with
+- i am physically disabled, please do not call me the hard r im tired of it thank you :'

 dni:
 - basic dni criteria